Marc= C. L. Fitch (God save the King)

 W. A. Shinkman and G. E. Carpenter are noteworthy participants.

-The title of the newspaper may not be correct.
-It is the title used by the source of the information, but Ken Whyld lists it as Weekly Free Press, and there are Library of Congress entries that have both Detroit Weekly Free Press as well as The Weekly Detroit Free Press as titles.
+The title of the newspaper is as printed on the title page of the referenced sources.
+K. Whyld lists it as Weekly Free Press, which probably refers to a weekly edition.
 (The 'correct' title is taken to be the title used in the actual newspaper at the time, unless there are good reasons not to do so.)

 * According to part 10 of F. M. Teed's series American Problem Composers (American Chess Magazine, 2/11 (May, 1899), p.
 459 ) the pseudonym